mian-yahya-gul/research-paper-rag/README.md

-# 📄 Research Paper RAG Assistant
+#  Research Paper RAG Assistant

-A Retrieval-Augmented Generation (RAG) assistant that answers questions about uploaded research papers using only the content of those papers, with every claim backed by an inline `[Source: file.pdf, p.
+A Retrieval Augmented Generation (RAG) assistant that answers questions about uploaded research papers using only the content of those papers, with every claim backed by an inline `[Source: file.pdf, p.
 X]` citation.